Academic Policies and Procedures

 The University of Texas at Austin views sound academic advising as a significant responsibility in educating students.
-Academic advisers assist students in developing intellectual potential and exploring educational opportunities and life goals.
-Many people in the campus community contribute to the advising process, including faculty, staff, student, and professional advisers.
-Through the relationship established between adviser and student within a friendly, helpful, and professional atmosphere, a student has the opportunity to learn about educational options, degree requirements, and academic policies and procedures; clarify educational objectives; plan and pursue programs consistent with abilities, interests, and life goals; and use all resources of the University to best advantage.
+Academic advisors assist students in developing intellectual potential and exploring educational opportunities and life goals.
+Many people in the campus community contribute to the advising process, including faculty, staff, students, and professional advisors.
+Through the relationship established between advisor and student within a friendly, helpful, and professional atmosphere, a student has the opportunity to learn about educational options, degree requirements, and academic policies and procedures; clarify educational objectives; plan and pursue programs consistent with abilities, interests, and life goals; and use all resources of the University to the student's best advantage.

-The following terms are used throughout this chapter.
+The following terms are used throughout the Academic Policies and Procedures section.

 Urgent.
 An event that happened after or immediately before the deadline, typically mid-semester or shortly thereafter, that was reasonably unforeseeable and beyond the student’s control.
 This event must have either prevented the student from meeting the deadline or significantly altered the student’s ability to successfully complete the class.
 Consideration will be given if the event or condition occurred before the deadline but significantly worsened after the deadline and the worsening of the condition prohibited the student from successfully completing the class.